Quick Start

 - Same store creation API as core package

-hook accesses the store from context and triggers re-renders when state changes- Components automatically re-render when store state updates
+QuantaProviderwraps your app to provide stores to all child components via thestoresprop (object)useStore(name)hook accesses a store by name from context and triggers re-renders when state changes- Components automatically re-render when store state updates

 Performance Optimization